Verification Policies

 Malformed Identity Header

-The “Malformed Identity Header” status means that the identity header was not parsable according to the standards.
+The “Malformed Identity Header” status means that ClearIP could not process the Identity header because it was not formatted per standards.

 Invalid Parameter info